 Looking to go from Puerto Vallarta to Bucerias?
 Let us help!
 We’ve been living in Puerto Vallarta collectively for over eight years and visit Bucerias often.
 Here’s how to visit this beautiful beach town!

-While Puerto Vallarta is an amazing destination in and of itself, it’s fun to get out of town now and then.
-There are several options for a quick excursion.
-One of the best is a Puerto Vallarta to Bucerias day trip, which we’ll take a closer look at in this post.
-Vamos, amigos!
+While Puerto Vallarta is an amazing destination in and of itself, it’s fun to get out of town now and then to explore the other nearby towns.

 This chilled-out beach town is actually in the neighboring state of Nayarit and not in Jalisco.
-It’s still a part of the Banderas Bay area, including Puerto Vallarta and a few other towns.
+It’s still a part of the Banderas Bay area, which includes Puerto Vallarta and a few other nearby towns.